 Cluster Munition Ban Policy

-Summary: Non-signatory Qatar has never commented on its position on joining the convention.
-However, it has participated as an observer in every meeting of the convention and has condemned the use of cluster munitions in Syria.
-Qatar abstained from voting on a key United Nations (UN) resolution on the convention in December 2017.
+Ten-Year Review: Non-signatory Qatar has never commented on humanitarian concerns raised by cluster munitions or elaborated its position on joining the convention.
+Qatar has participated as an observer in meetings of the convention, most recently in September 2019.
+It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2019.

-Qatar is not known to have used, produced, or exported cluster munitions.
-It imported cluster munitions and has a stockpile, but has not provided information on the number and types stockpiled.
+Qatar is not known to have used, produced, or exported cluster munitions, but it has imported them and possesses a stockpile.
+Qatar has not shared information on the types and quantities of its stockpiled cluster munitions.

 The State of Qatar has not acceded to the Convention on Cluster Munitions.